LL-37 5mg

 - CAS Number: 154947-66-7

-The peptide’s amphipathic structure proves crucial for research applications, as this property enables interaction with lipid membranes.
-Key sequence segments such as kys kdy phe leu, val gln arg ile, and ile gly lys glu contribute to this amphipathic nature.
-Additional important motifs include gly lys glu phe, glu phe lys arg, and glu lys ile gly, which research has shown to be involved in receptor binding and cellular interactions.
+The amphipathic structure of the peptide is important for research applications as it allows interaction with lipid membranes.
+The sequence segments kys kdy phe leu, val gln arg ile and ile gly lys glu are responsible for this amphipathic nature.
+The gly lys glu phe, glu phe lys arg and glu lys ile gly motifs have been shown to be involved in receptor binding and cellular interactions.

-The terminal sequences qln arg ile lys, asp phe leu arg, and arg thr glu ser, along with intermediate segments like arg ile val gln, arg ile lys asp, and arg asn leu val, contribute to the peptide’s overall stability and function.
-The presence of leu val pro arg, pro arg thr glu, val pro arg thr, and asn leu val pro sequences further enhances its structural integrity for research applications.
+The terminal sequences qln arg ile lys, asp phe leu arg and arg thr glu ser, and the intermediate segments arg ile val gln, arg ile lys asp and arg asn leu val contribute to the peptide’s stability and function.
+The leu val pro arg, pro arg thr glu, val pro arg thr and asn leu val pro sequences further enhance its structural integrity for research applications.

 Mechanism of Action

-Research suggests that LL-37 operates through multiple pathways, making it valuable for diverse experimental applications.
-The peptide’s primary antimicrobial effects occur through membrane disruption mechanisms.
-When released from its precursor protein hCAP18 through proteolytic cleavage, LL-37 adopts an alpha-helical conformation that facilitates interaction with microbial cell membranes.
+Research shows that LL-37 works through multiple pathways making it useful for various experimental applications.
+The peptide’s primary antimicrobial effect is through membrane disruption mechanisms.
+When released from its precursor protein hCAP18 through proteolytic cleavage, LL-37 adopts an alpha-helical conformation that allows interaction with microbial cell membranes.

-Studies indicate that LL-37 demonstrates effectiveness against gram positive bacteria through direct membrane destruction.
-The peptide’s cationic nature enables binding to negatively charged bacterial surfaces, leading to membrane permeabilization and cell destruction.
-Research has also documented antiviral properties and activity against various pathogens in vitro.
+Studies show that LL-37 is effective against gram positive bacteria through direct membrane destruction.
+The peptide’s cationic nature allows it to bind to negatively charged bacterial surfaces, leading to membrane permeabilization and cell death.
+Research has also shown antiviral properties and activity against various pathogens in vitro.

 Beyond direct antimicrobial activity, research suggests LL-37 influences immune function through multiple receptor interactions.
-Studies have identified binding to formyl peptide receptor like-1 (FPRL-1), purinergic receptor P2X7, and epidermal growth factor receptor (EGFR).
-These interactions enable modulation of various cellular processes, including chemotaxis, epithelial cell proliferation, and immune cell activation.
+Studies have shown binding to formyl peptide receptor like-1 (FPRL-1), purinergic receptor P2X7 and epidermal growth factor receptor (EGFR).
+These interactions allow modulation of various cellular processes including chemotaxis, epithelial cell proliferation and immune cell activation.

-Current research also examines LL-37’s role in wound healing processes.
-Studies suggest the peptide promotes angiogenic activity and influences neutrophils function.
-Research indicates involvement in t cells activation and overall immune system modulation.
-Some studies have explored its effects on lung cell cultures and various other cell types in controlled laboratory settings.
+Current research is also looking into LL-37’s role in wound healing processes.
+Studies show the peptide promotes angiogenic activity and influences neutrophils function.
+Research suggests involvement in t cells activation and overall immune system modulation.
+Some studies have looked into its effects on lung cell cultures and various other cell types in controlled laboratory settings.

-Investigation into apoptosis mechanisms reveals that LL-37 may induce programmed cell destruction in certain experimental models.
-Research suggests preferential binding to cells with altered membrane compositions, making it valuable for studying cellular reactivity and membrane interactions.
+Research into apoptosis mechanisms shows that LL-37 may induce programmed cell death in some experimental models.
+Research suggests preferential binding to cells with altered membrane composition making it useful for studying cellular reactivity and membrane interactions.

 Research Studies

-Extensive research has examined LL-37’s structural and functional properties across multiple experimental systems.
-Nuclear magnetic resonance studies have characterized conformational changes under various environmental conditions, including pH variations and ionic strength modifications.
-These investigations provide crucial insights for researchers designing experiments involving membrane-peptide interactions.
+Extensive research has been done on LL-37’s structure and function across multiple experimental systems.
+Nuclear magnetic resonance studies have characterized conformational changes under various conditions including pH and ionic strength variations.
+These studies are important for researchers designing experiments involving membrane-peptide interactions.

-Antimicrobial peptide research has documented LL-37’s effectiveness against diverse pathogen types in vitro.
-Studies published in agents chemother and similar journals have characterized its spectrum of activity and concentration-dependent effects.
-Research methods typically involve standardized susceptibility testing protocols and membrane integrity assays.
+Antimicrobial peptide research has shown LL-37’s activity against various pathogen types in vitro.
+Studies published in agents chemother and similar journals have described its spectrum of activity and concentration dependent effects.
+Research methods usually involve standardized susceptibility testing protocols and membrane integrity assays.

-Recent research has explored LL-37’s potential in cancer research applications.
-Studies suggest preferential interactions with transformed cells, attributed to membrane composition differences.
-This research area continues to expand, with investigations examining peptide modifications and structure-activity relationships.
+Recent research has looked into LL-37’s application in cancer research.
+Studies show preferential binding to transformed cells due to membrane composition differences.
+This area is still expanding with research into peptide modifications and structure-activity relationships.

 Storage and Safety

-Proper handling protocols ensure LL-37 maintains molecular integrity throughout research applications.
-The peptide typically arrives as a lyophilized powder requiring specific storage conditions for optimal stability.
-Research facilities should store lyophilized LL-37 at -20°C or lower, protecting from light and humidity exposure.
+Proper handling protocols ensure LL-37 remains molecularly intact throughout research applications.
+The peptide comes as a lyophilized powder and requires specific storage conditions for optimal stability.
+Research facilities should store lyophilized LL-37 at -20°C or lower and protect from light and humidity.

-Upon reconstitution in aqueous buffers, stability considerations become critical for experimental reproducibility.
-Short-term storage at 4°C may be appropriate for immediate use, while longer-term storage requires -20°C conditions.
-Research suggests avoiding repeated freeze-thaw cycles, which can compromise peptide integrity and experimental outcomes.
+Upon reconstitution in aqueous buffers, stability becomes critical for experimental reproducibility.
+Short-term storage at 4°C may be okay for immediate use, while longer term storage requires -20°C conditions.
+Research suggests avoiding repeated freeze-thaw cycles which can compromise peptide integrity and experimental outcomes.

-Laboratory safety protocols should address LL-37’s handling as a research chemical.
-While endogenously expressed in human systems, concentrated peptide preparations require standard laboratory precautions.
-Research use only designation means the substance cannot be used for human or animal administration outside controlled experimental settings.
+Lab safety protocols should address LL-37 as a research chemical.
+Although endogenously expressed in human systems, concentrated peptide preparations require standard lab precautions.
+Research use only means the substance cannot be used for human or animal administration outside controlled experimental settings.

-When researchers need to buy LL-37 for experimental work, supplier selection significantly impacts research outcomes.
-Loti Labs offers several advantages that support high-quality research applications and experimental reliability.
+When researchers need to buy LL-37 for research, supplier selection matters.
+Loti Labs offers several advantages for high quality research applications and experimental reliability.

 Shipping Policy of Loti Labs

-Loti Labs provides same-day shipping for orders placed before 1pm EST, Monday through Friday.
-This rapid processing supports time-sensitive research projects and ensures minimal delays in experimental timelines.
-Orders placed after 1pm EST or on weekends ship the next business day, maintaining consistent delivery schedules for research planning.
+Loti Labs ships same day for orders placed before 1pm EST, Monday through Friday.
+This fast processing supports time sensitive research projects and minimizes delays in experimental timelines.
+Orders placed after 1pm EST or on weekends ship the next business day to maintain consistent delivery schedules for research planning.

 Satisfaction Guarantee

-The company offers a 30-day satisfaction guarantee on all products, including LL-37 peptide.
-This policy allows researchers to return unopened products for full refund of the purchase price, reducing procurement risks for laboratory budgets.
-Such guarantees demonstrate supplier confidence in product quality and support research planning flexibility.
+The company offers 30 day satisfaction guarantee on all products including LL-37 peptide.
+This policy allows researchers to return unopened products for full refund of the purchase price, reducing procurement risks for lab budgets.
+Such guarantees show supplier confidence in product quality and supports research planning flexibility.

 Third Party Testing of Every Batch

-Independent testing protocols support research integrity by providing objective quality assessment.
-HPLC analysis can detect impurities, degradation products, and structural modifications that might affect experimental outcomes.
-This level of quality control proves essential for reproducible research results and regulatory compliance.
+Independent testing protocols support research integrity by providing an objective quality assessment.
+HPLC can detect impurities, degradation products and structural modifications that can affect experimental results.
+This level of quality control is crucial for reproducible results and regulatory compliance.

-The testing documentation provides valuable information for research articles and regulatory submissions.
-Having verified purity data supports experimental design and helps researchers select appropriate concentrations for their specific applications.
+The testing documentation is useful for research papers and regulatory submissions.
+Having purity data supports experimental design and allows you to choose the right concentration for your application.

 Products from Loti Labs are for Research Use Only

-All products sold by Loti Labs, including LL-37, carry strict research use only designation.
-This classification allows use exclusively for in vitro laboratory testing and experimentation under controlled research conditions.
-The designation specifically prohibits human or veterinary use outside approved research protocols.
+All products sold by Loti Labs, including LL-37, are research use only.
+This means use is limited to in vitro laboratory testing and experimentation under controlled research conditions.
+This does not include human or veterinary use outside approved research protocols.

-LL-37 from Loti Labs is not classified as a substance for therapeutic administration and may not be misbranded or mislabeled for such purposes.
-Research facilities must maintain proper documentation and handling protocols consistent with research chemical regulations.
-Compliance with these guidelines ensures legal operation and supports responsible research practices.
+LL-37 from Loti Labs is not a substance for therapeutic use and may not be misbranded or relabeled for such use.
+Research facilities must maintain proper documentation and handling protocols in accordance with research chemical regulations.
+Compliance with these guidelines ensures legal operation and responsible research practices.

-Laboratory personnel involved in LL-37 research should receive appropriate training in peptide handling and safety protocols.
-This includes understanding concentration limits, proper dilution methods, and waste disposal procedures.
-Research facilities must maintain appropriate containment and safety equipment for peptide research applications.
+Lab personnel involved in LL-37 research should receive training on peptide handling and safety protocols.
+This includes concentration limits, dilution methods and waste disposal procedures.
+Research facilities must have appropriate containment and safety equipment for peptide research applications.

-When researchers buy LL-37 from Loti Labs, they receive detailed documentation supporting research use compliance.
-This includes certificates of analysis, safety data sheets, and regulatory notices required for institutional records.
-Proper documentation supports audit requirements and demonstrates regulatory compliance.
+When you buy LL-37 from Loti Labs you will receive documentation to support research use compliance.
+This includes certificates of analysis, safety data sheets and regulatory notices for institutional records.
+Proper documentation supports audit requirements and regulatory compliance.

 References